bcgov/nr-bcwat/charts/openshift/airflow/README.md

   fernet-key: <fernet-key>
 ```

-A secret must be created in the `cdd771-xxx` namespace titled `bcwat-flowworks-credentials`.
+A secret must be created in the `cdd771-xxx` namespace titled `airflow-flowworks-credentials`.
 This holds a key value pair containing the fernet key used for encryption.
 This value can be found on Bitwarden.

 ```bash
 apiVersion: v1